shannah/cn1-local-build-tools/README.md

 ##Installation

+The easiest way to install this ANT task is by installing the [Codename One Offline iOS Build Netbeans Module](https://github.com/shannah/cn1-offline-ios-suite-nbm) module.

+If you would prefer to just download and install the ANT task on its own, the instructions are as follows:

 * Download the [CN1LocalIOSBuild.jar](https://github.com/shannah/cn1-local-build-tools/raw/master/dist/CN1LocalIOSBuild.jar) file and add it to your ANT class path.
 * You will also need to add the [commons-io-2.4.jar](https://github.com/shannah/cn1-local-build-tools/raw/master/dist/lib/commons-io-2.4.jar) and [xmlvm.jar](https://github.com/shannah/cn1-local-build-tools/raw/master/dist/lib/xmlvm.jar) files to your classpath since this is required by the task.  *Note that this version of xmlvm.jar is a slightly different version of XMLVM than you will find in either the Codename One repository or the [XMLVM website](http://www.xmlvm.org).
 It has been modified to support building only changed files.
 You can find the source [here](https://github.com/shannah/cn1/tree/master/Ports/iOSPort/xmlvm).*